remix-pwa/remix-pwa/README.md

 In v0.6.0, we created a new field in our manifest known as `shortcuts` and they do exactly what they say.
 They allow us to navigate to certain, specified pages (*routes*) directly from outside our App.
 I won't cover the fields used in the `shortcuts` and what they are meant to do, I would however, drop [this](https://dev.to/azure/09-creating-application-shortcuts-m0i) wonderful article by Microsoft Azure that explains the `shortcut` aspect of the manifest well.

 Another thing you would love to edit is the `icons` field in the manifest, we used default Remix icons for those but you would not want to.
 Instead replace the icons in `/icons` folder and specify their sizes.
 You could use [Sketch](https://sketch.com) or [Figma](https://figma.com) to design and resize icons.
 You could also delete the default `favicon.ico` that comes with Remix.

+### Customizing & Extending the Push API

+The Push API is something you definitely want to edit if you want to push your App to production or even just want a feel of ownership over your notifications.
+The default title of the notification and options are parameters that are set while in development.
+Unlike the Notification API that allows you to set the title, icon and other parameters each time, the Push API parameters are set by default in the `entry.worker.{lang}` file.
+In order to change the title of your Push Notifications, simply edit [this](https://github.com/ShafSpecs/remix-pwa/blob/main/templates/ts/app/entry.worker.ts#L151) line in **your** own worker file and rename `title` to whatever you want.
+To change your optiions, edit the [options object](https://github.com/ShafSpecs/remix-pwa/blob/main/templates/ts/app/entry.worker.ts#L152) (**do not edit the `body` parameter**), for the full list of options available, refer to this [MDN](https://developer.mozilla.org/en-US/docs/Web/API/notification#instance_properties) resource on PWA Notification options.

 > This section is till WIP 🚧